moj-analytical-services/rpackage_training/README.md

 1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command:

-        devtools::use_data_raw()
+        usethis::use_data_raw()

 2. Place the raw data into 'data-raw/'

-3. Create a new R script in 'data-raw/' which reads in the raw data and puts them into 'data/' as an .RData object:
+3. Open the R script 'DATASET.R' in 'data-raw/' that has automatically been created by step 1.
+This can be amended to read in the raw data and put them into 'data/' as an .RData object as follows:

         raw <- read.csv("directory_path/data_name.csv", check.names = TRUE)
-        devtools::use_data(raw)
+        usethis::use_data(raw)
         rm(raw)

-4. Save the script (e.g. as create_raw.R) and run it
+4. Run the script.

 Now the folder 'data' will have been created that contains the object raw.RData